Peermade: History

+Peermade (Peerumedu) was formerly used as a summer retreat by the Maharajas of Travancore.
+In earlier periods the region was largely inaccessible, covered by dense forests, and inhabited by tribal communities such as the Malappandarams and Malayarans.
+Archaeological findings indicate that a Neolithic culture once existed in the high ranges of the region, although it left no written records.
+Cultural remains discovered in the hill tracts near Kumily and Vandiperiyar provide evidence of early human activity in the area.

-Peermade was the highest elevation on the mountain route that once connected the Travancore with Madurai in ancient Tamilakam.
-The mountain barriers created by the ghats separated these two regions.
+Peermade (Peerumedu) occupied the highest elevation on the mountain route that once linked the Kingdom of Travancore with Madurai in ancient Tamilakam.
+The Western Ghats formed a natural barrier separating the two regions.

-Periyar Wildlife Sanctuary, one of the largest wildlife reserves in India, is 43 km away.
-It has herds of elephants and other wildlife as well as lakes.
+The Periyar Wildlife Sanctuary, one of the larger wildlife reserves in India, is located about 43 km (27 mi) away.
+The sanctuary is known for its populations of elephants and other wildlife, as well as its lakes.

 Spices

 The area is extremely fertile and until recently featured lush plantations of coffee, tea, cardamon, and coconut.
 With a long history of spice growing, the focus is now on the production of organic black pepper, white pepper, ginger and turmeric.

 At a 2006 show, spice growers from Peermade displayed samples of organically grown spices including cardamom, black pepper, white pepper, nutmeg, mace, cloves, turmeric, ginger, vanilla beans, vanilla powder and herbs such as oregano, sage, thyme and rosemary.
 Oils of thyme and rosemary were also displayed.

 Education

 Marian College and Mar Baselios Christian College of Engineering and Technology are located at Kuttikanam in Peermade.